ricardobrg/website/src/docs/development/ui/widgets-intro.md

 Keys are most useful in widgets that build many instances of the same type of widget.
 For example, the `ShoppingList` widget, which builds just enough `ShoppingListItem` instances to fill its visible region:

  * Without keys, the first entry in the current build would always sync with the first entry in the previous build, even if, semantically, the first entry in the list just scrolled off screen and is no longer visible in the viewport.

  * By assigning each entry in the list a "semantic" key, the infinite list can be more efficient because the framework syncs entries with matching semantic keys and therefore similar (or identical) visual appearances.
    Moreover, syncing the entries semantically means that state retained in stateful child widgets remains attached to the same semantic entry rather than the entry in the same numerical position in the viewport.

 For more information, see the [`Key`][] API.

-## Global Keys
+## Global keys

 Use global keys to uniquely identify child widgets.
 Global keys must be globally unique across the entire widget hierarchy, unlike local keys which need only be unique among siblings.
 Because they are globally unique, a global key can be used to retrieve the state associated with a widget.

 For more information, see the [`GlobalKey`][] API.

 [`actions`]: {{api}}/material/AppBar-class.html#actions